"How Can You Say" : a lamentation

 Oh GOD!
 There is no justice, no right, only blood.

-Blood in Gaza's streets and Congo's mines and on our pastors' hands.
+and on our pastors' hands.

 and dares to speak your name each Sabbath,